 * Western Health requires the upfront payment for the cost of your care.
 This payment contributes to the costs related to your care that may not be covered by an Australian Health Insurance Policy or an Overseas Health Fund.
 You must pay for any shortfall between the amount charged and the amount paid by your health fund.
 Any remaining balance will be refunded to you once payment has been received by the health fund.

-Pay by PhoneContact Patient Accounts to pay by credit card for all hospital services on 8345 6915
+Pay by PhoneContact Patient Accounts for payment options for all hospital services on 8345 6915

-Pay in PersonPayments can be accepted as cash, credit card or EFTPOS.
+Pay in PersonPayments can be accepted as cash, credit card or EFTPOS at either Footscray or Sunshine Cashier stations.
 Please talk with your Patient Liaison Officer

 To find out more about your level of cover please contact our Patient Liaison Officers who can assist and discuss the costs of your care with you.